A Guide to the Best Luaus in Hawaii

 Held at the Royal Lahaina Resort, The Myths of Maui luau will take you on a Polynesian journey featuring song and dance from Hawaii, Tahiti, Samoa and New Zealand.
 A generous array of neatly labeled trays decorate the all-you-care-to-eat buffet, and friendly servers keep the free drinks coming.
 General seating is about $98 per adult.
 VIP seating, which will get you in the front row, is about $128 per adult.

 On the grounds of the gorgeous Hyatt Regency Maui Hotel & Resort, “Drums of the Pacific” Polynesian Spectacular (a Tihati Production) features authentic dances and music of Hawaii, Samoa, Fiji, New Zealand, Tahiti, Tonga, and Rarotonga.
 Complete with a traditional imu ceremony, lei greeting, fashion show, and an all-you-can-eat buffet with open bar, this entertaining evening show fronts Kaanapali Beach.
 Pricing ranges from $119 to $152.–>

 Old Lahaina Luau

 This oceanfront celebration stays true to the native culture, steering clear of lavish displays like fire dancing which actually don’t hail from the Aloha State.
-A unique nightly event, Old Lahaina Luau is unaffiliated with any hotel, is touted for its excellent service and is a prime locale for a gorgeous Maui sunset.
-Traditional seating on the open floor is $115 per adult and around $120 for seating at tables with chairs.
+A unique nightly event, Old Lahaina Luau is unaffiliated with any hotel and is touted for its excellent service and is a prime locale for a gorgeous Maui sunset.
+Choose between traditional seating on the open floor or seating at tables with chairs.
 Cost is $125 per adult.